When it comes to building your wealth and achieving financial freedom, growth and income are two of the most important components of the formula.

 Now that you know the stages of building your wealth, you probably want to know what type of investments to use in each…

-And for some of you it might be obvious.
+And for you, it might be obvious.
 But here is the trick, the answer is a little more complex, and this tends to be where you might think it’s all too hard.
 Not anymore, ok?

 When you are in the build phase of your investing, especially when you first start out, you want to be accumulating a majority of growth assets…